WHAT YOU CAN DO TO MOTIVATE YOUR TEAM IN THE NEW YEAR.

 Sign them up for a charitable cause.
 Go to a food bank, plant a tree, or work with a local Boys and Girls club.
 Feel good while doing good!

 KEEP IT GOING

 You don’t want the progress made in January to fizzle out by March.
 Once you lose that energy, it can almost be as difficult to get it back as when you first returned from the holidays, or worse.
 It’s important to think about team building as a year-round activity, not just something to do once or twice a year.
-It doesn’t have to be a blow out every time, smaller versions of the larger picture can be spread out throughout the year.
-Use the post-holiday push as a jumping off point, and bring in your team to brainstorm ideas on how to keep it going.
+It doesn’t have to be a blowout every time, smaller versions of the larger picture can be spread out throughout the year.
+Use the post-holiday push as a jumping-off point, and bring in your team to brainstorm ideas on how to keep it going.

 When it comes to creating a great company culture, corporate team building is often overlooked.
 “If we’re getting everything done, then why does it matter?” can be the response.
 But work should be about more than “getting it done”.
 We don’t buy the age-old advice of “no one likes their job”.
-We believe that how companies treat their employees play a large part in motivating the team.
+We believe that how companies treat their employees plays a large part in motivating the team.
 The holiday season can bring on additional stress, personally and professionally, but it can also present an opportunity for teams to get closer and learn to lean on each other.
 As long as there’s laughter and a sense of accomplishment, you’re on the right track.

-Ready to plan your next team building event?
+Ready to plan your next team-building event?
 Contact us today to learn about our customized events for companies of any size.
 Currently offering corporate events in Berkley, Long Beach, Marina del Rey, New York, Newport Beach, San Diego, and San Francisco.